mixxxdj/manual/source/chapters/livebroadcasting.rst

-  Mixxx works with Shoutcast 2 using the Shoutcast 1 protocol if you provide a stream name in :menuselection:`Preferences --> Live Broadcasting --> Stream Info`.
+  Mixxx works with Shoutcast 2 using the Shoutcast 1 protocol if you provide a stream name in :menuselection:`Preferences --> Live Broadcasting --> Stream Settings`.
 If you don't provide a stream name, Shoutcast 2 rejects the connection (where Shoutcast 1 would accept this case).
 * **Host**: You can enter the host as either a host name or an IP address.
 * **Login**: As provided by your streaming server provider.
 Without this, you